Smithsonian obtains vial from 1st US COVID-19 vaccine dose - WTMJ

 But even with doors shuttered, Hartig said the museum had what she called a “rapid response collecting task force” of curators looking at ways to tell the story of this time in American history.
 Hartig said she also had parallel curation crews out gathering material from last year’s wave of protests against police brutality and systemic racial iniquities and is now looking at artifacts to mark the Jan.
 6, 2021, attack on the U.S. Capitol by supporters of then-President Donald Trump.

-The new COVID-19 materials will join the museum’s extensive medical collection, which includes one of the first batches of the polio vaccine developed by Dr. Jonas Salk in 1955 and specialized syringes and vaccination cards from that era.
-The collection also includes the personal blue and pink plastic COVID-19 model donated last week by Dr. Anthony Fauci, the longtime immunologist who has become synonymous with the fight against the virus.
+The new COVID-19 materials will join the museum’s extensive medical collection.
+This includes one of the first batches of the polio vaccine developed by Dr. Jonas Salk in 1955 and specialized syringes and vaccination cards from that era, as well as an authentic iron lung machine, multiple artificial hearts and an extensive selection documenting the fight against AIDS.
+The collection also now includes the personal blue and pink plastic COVID-19 model donated last week by Dr. Anthony Fauci, the longtime immunologist who has become synonymous with the fight against the virus.

 Museum officials say they aren’t sure if the coronavirus-related materials will be on display immediately when the museum reopens later this year.
 For now, they are planning to use them as part of a larger display on the history of medicine that is expected to debut next year.